esn-twente/guides/housing_guide.md

 + [University of Twente](https://www.utwente.nl/en/campus/facilities/housing/students/)
 + [Saxion University of Applied Sciences](https://www.saxion.edu/studying-in-the-netherlands/practical-matters/accommodation)

-If you have any feedback or questions to share with us after reading through this page, please email us: `housing[at]esntwente.nl`
+Your contributions towards this guide are greatly appreciated.
+For any questions, questions or suggestions, you can reach out to us via email `housing[at]esntwente.nl`.
+Moreover.  **Pull Requests** on our [GitHub](https://github.com/esn-twente/housing-guide) repo are very much welcome.

-Last update: **June, 2021**.
+Last update: **July 2022**.

 ## Table Of Contents